 Dr. Anderson has a baccalaureate of arts in Anthropology from Skidmore College and is an AOA inductee through Albany Medical College.
 While a resident at Brown, she conceived and founded the Young Doctors Club and undertook research in program development promoting healthy eating.
 She provides direct care and precepting in Med-Peds clinic as well as supporting resident advocacy and continuing in her own role as CEO of FIT Club for Kids (Teachfitclub.org).
 She has authored curriculum on health policy and practice management with an ongoing commitment to didactic teaching

 Justin Berk is a member of the core faculty of the Brown Med-Peds program and is a clinic preceptor.
 He completed his residency at Johns Hopkins with a focus on urban health primary care.
 He completed his undergraduate and MPH at Yale and his MD/MBA at Texas Tech Health Sciences Center.
 He has a passion for primary care, addiction medicine, and medical education.
-He is a producer of the Internal Medicine podcast, “The Curbsiders”, and founder of the pediatrics podcast, “The Cribsiders.”
+He is a producer of the internal medicine podcast, “The Curbsiders”, and founder of the pediatrics podcast, “The Cribsiders.”

 Dr. Cineas is the Associate Program Director for the Med/Peds Residency.
 She is a graduate of Georgetown University and Harvard Medical School.
 She completed her Med/Peds residency at the Harvard Combined Program (BWH/Children’s Hospital/MGH).
 She joined the faculty in 1999 and has been an advisor and mentor to many classes of Brown Med/Peds residents.
 She oversees the Med/Peds ambulatory experience for the residents including the curriculum, a focused Enhanced Primary Care Rotation (E-PCR) for second year residents, and Med/Peds focused block rotations.
 She also enjoys working with and mentoring medical students.
 Dr. Cineas serves as a Career in Medicine faculty advisor at the Alpert Medical School of Brown University and is currently an Assistant Director for the Longitudinal Integrated Clerkship (LIC) as part of the medical school’s new Primary Care-Population Medicine track.
 She is active in the National Med/Peds Program Directors Association – where she has presented her piloted Enhanced Primary Care curriculum.
 Dr. Cineas is the recipient of multiple teaching awards including the 2011 Department of Medicine Beckwith Family Teaching award.
 Since 1999, Dr. Cineas has been a regular volunteer at the Rhode Island Free Clinic and serves on the clinic’s Medical Advisory Committee.
 Dr. Cineas serves on the Office of Diversity and Minority Affairs Advisory Group and is an advisor to the Brown Minority House Staff Association (BMHA).
 She also has a strong interest in international health and has participated in clinical experiences in Haiti, the Dominican Republic and Armenia. http://news.brown.edu/features/2011/05/haiti

-Matt is a clinic preceptor at the Medicine-Pediatrics Primary Care Center and a teaching hospitalist at Rhode Island Hospital and Hasbro Children’s Hospital.
+Matt is a clinic preceptor at the Medicine-Pediatrics Primary Care Center and a teaching hospitalist at Rhode Island and Hasbro Children’s Hospitals.
 He studied mathematics as an undergraduate and attended medical school both at the University of Tennessee.
-As a med-peds resident at Brown (Class of 2019), he completed the Clinician Educator Track and BRIGHT (Brown Residency International Global Health Training) pathway.
+As a med-peds resident at Brown (Class of 2019), he completed the Clinician Educator Track and BRIGHT pathway.
 He is passionate about medical education, refugee health, and narrative medicine.
-Matt loves playing the guitar, hiking, traveling, and getting the best of his office-mate, Justin Berk.
+Matt loves the outdoors, hiking, traveling, guitar, and getting the best of his office-mate, Justin Berk.